patrikkarlsson72/VM-Manager/docs/how-to-guide.md

 ![Tags](images/tags.png)

 1. Add tags:
-- Click "Manage Tags" in the sidebar
+   - Click "Add Tag+" in the sidebar
-- Enter new tag name in the input field
+   - Enter new tag name in the dialog
-- Click "Add Tag" or press Enter
+   - Click "OK" or press Enter
-- Tags will appear in the list above
+   - Tags will appear in the sidebar grid layout

 2. Assign tags to machines:
+   - Method 1: Drag and drop
+     * Drag a tag from the sidebar onto any machine
+     * The tag will be assigned instantly
+   - Method 2: Right-click menu
-- Right-click any machine
+     * Right-click any machine
-- Select "Tags"
-- Check the tag from the list to assign it.
-To remove a tag, click on it again.
-- Changes are saved automatically
+     * Select "Manage Tags"
+     * Check/uncheck tags to assign/remove them

 3. Filter by tags:
-- Click tags in the sidebar to filter
+   - Click tags in the sidebar to filter machines
-- Select multiple tags to see machines with any of those tags
+   - Select multiple tags to combine filters
+   - Selected tags will be highlighted
+   - Click a selected tag again to deselect it
+   - Machines must match all selected tags to be shown

+### Managing Existing Tags
-- Click "Reset Filter" to clear all tag filters or click on the tag name in the sidebar
+- Right-click any tag in the sidebar for options:
+  * Remove tag (will remove from all machines)
+  * View machines using this tag
+- Hover over tags to see tooltips with additional information
+- Tags are automatically saved and persist between sessions

 ### Tag Organization Tips
 1. Use consistent naming conventions
 2. Keep tags simple and descriptive
-3. Regular cleanup of unused tags
-4. Use tags alongside categories for better organization
+3. Combine tags with categories for better organization

-### Managing Existing Tags
-- View all tags in the tag manager
-- Delete tags using the × button next to each tag
-- Deleting a tag removes it from all machines
+4. Use drag-and-drop for quick assignment
+5. Regular cleanup of unused tags
+6. Multiple tags can be assigned to the same machine

+### Tag Filtering Strategy
+- Tags work alongside category filters
+- Combining multiple tags creates more specific filters
+- Active filters are visually highlighted
+- Clear filters by deselecting tags
+- Tag filters update the machine view in real-time
 ## Connecting to Machines

 ### Basic Connection